Spatial Controls of Lower Tropospheric Stability: Rossby waves likely modulate subtropical EIS

-The sensitivity maps of $\langle{\rm EIS}\rangle$ point to more complex dynamics than the WTGA alone.
-The fast transport of surface temperature anomalies from deep convective regions to the free troposphere throughout the tropics via the WTGA is not the only mechanism at play to influence the stability of marine low clouds, and in extension the cloud feedbacks. \cite{Andrews18} suggest that the Rossby wave response to surface warming in the West Pacific Warm Pool plays an important role in the dynamics associated with the pattern effect on radiative feedbacks.
-Here, we establish that Rossby waves can affect $\langle{\rm EIS}\rangle$ in regions of low cloud decks.
+The sensitivity maps ${\rm d}\langle{\rm EIS}\rangle/{\rm d}T$ point to more complex dynamics than tropical gravity waves alone.
+We argue that Rossby waves responding to tropical surface warming are an essential ingredient to understanding controls of EIS in addition to tropical gravity waves.

-The sensitivity of $\langle{\rm EIS}\rangle_{\rm SEP}$ to surface temperature (Fig.~\ref{2}A~and~D) indicates that tropical-to-extratropical teleconnections originating in the West Pacific Warm Pool may play a role in modulating the stability in the SEP.
-This wave train appears as an alternating pattern of positive and negative sensitivities in the South Pacific.
-A similar pattern in the North Pacific is seen in the sensitivity map of $\langle{\rm EIS}\rangle_{\rm NEP}$ (Fig.~\ref{2}B~and~E).
-The alternating pattern is more obvious in the sensitivity of the free tropospheric temperature to surface temperature (Fig.~\ref{3}A and SI Fig.~\ref{SIfig2}), obtained by regressing $\langle T_{700}\rangle_{\rm SEP}$ to $T$ in four GCMs (using the same method as the EIS regressions).
-All else equal, locally increasing $\langle T_{700}\rangle$ increases EIS and vice versa [see Fig.~\ref{1}C and Eq.~\eqref{eq:EIS}].
+The sensitivities of $\langle{\rm EIS}\rangle_{\rm SEP}$ and $\langle{\rm EIS}\rangle_{\rm NEP}$ to surface temperature (Fig.~\ref{2}A,B~and~D,E) indicate that tropical-to-extratropical teleconnections originating in the West Pacific Warm Pool may play a role in modulating the stability in the SEP.
+This wave train appears as an alternating pattern of positive and negative sensitivities.
+The alternating pattern is more obvious in the sensitivity of the free tropospheric temperature to surface temperature (Fig.~\ref{3}A, see SI~Fig.~S3 for other regions), obtained by regressing $\langle T_{700}\rangle_{\rm SEP}$ to $T$.
+All else equal, locally increasing $\langle T_{700}\rangle$ increases EIS and vice versa [see Fig.~\ref{1}C and Eq.~(\ref{eq:EIS})].
 In the SEP, the wave pattern changes sign within the SEP box, with a negative sensitivity in the middle of the box.
 All models except for CanESM5 agree on this local negative sensitivity, as does ERA5.